45+ One Pot Camping Meals: Easy Recipes For Delicious Camp Food

 This chicken is full of bold flavors baked into a one pot meal of chicken and rice.
 The chili powder, ground cumin, oregano and coriander provide the spices while the onion and garlic provide the aromatics.
 Simmer the chicken and rice in prepared salsa and chicken broth and dinner is served.

 Yes, I do have two white chili recipes!
 This one has a thinner consistency than the chicken chili and it uses ground turkey.
-The three cans of white bean add lots of protein and fiber to this totally delicious chili dinner.
+The three cans of white bean add lots of protein and fiber to this totally delicious chili dinner that is low carb making it a great keto camping food option.

 This steak and pesto pasta is one of the best one pot camping meals you’ll ever eat!
-And, it’ll be on your table in 30 minutes!
+And, it’s one of our camping pasta recipes that’ll be on your table in 30 minutes!

 This twist on a fast-food classic will wow your hungry campers!
 This is a fast meal that takes sloppy joes to a whole new level because of the Big Mac copycat secret sauce and the double-decker sandwich.